Using the Body Tracking API

 Getting Human Body Data

-To get the detected person in a scene, get a new image with grab(...) and extract the detected person with retrieveBodies().
-This process is exactly the same as getting new objects with the Object detection module.
+To get the detected people in a scene, grab a new image with grab(...) and extract them with retrieveBodies().
+This process is exactly the same as getting new objects with the Object Detection module.

-sl::Bodies class stores all data regarding the different persons present in the scene in its vector<sl::BodyData> body_list attribute.
-Each person’s data are stored as a sl::BodyData. sl::Bodies also contain the timestamp of the detection, which can help connect the bodies to the images.
+The sl::Bodies class stores all data regarding the different people present in the scene in its vector<sl::BodyData> body_list attribute.
+Each person’s data is stored as a sl::BodyData. sl::Bodies also contains the timestamp of the detection, which can help connect the bodies to the images.

-All 2D data are related to the left image, while the 3D data are either in the CAMERA or WORLD referential depending on RuntimeParameters.measure3D_reference_frame (given to the grab() function).
-The 2D data are expressed in the initial camera resolution RESOLUTION.
-A scaling can be applied if the value is needed in another resolution.
+All 2D data is related to the left image, while the 3D data is expressed in either the CAMERA or WORLD reference frame, depending on RuntimeParameters.measure3D_reference_frame (given to the grab() function).
+The 2D data is expressed in the initial camera resolution RESOLUTION.
+Scaling can be applied if the value is needed in another resolution.

-For 3D data, the coordinate frame and units can be set by the user using COORDINATE_SYSTEM and UNIT respectively.
-These settings are accessible using InitParameters when opening the ZED camera with the open function.
+For 3D data, the coordinate frame and units can be set by the user using COORDINATE_SYSTEM and UNIT, respectively.
+These settings are accessible through InitParameters when opening the ZED camera with the open function.

 Accessing 2D and 3D body keypoints